se-edu/guides/tutorials/javaFxPart5.md

    <source src="videos/javafx/ButtonStatesDemo.mp4" type="video/mp4">
 </video>

-This works for TextFields/Labels/Images as well.
+This works for `TextField`s/`Label`s/`Image`s as well.

 Other state(s) include:

-- `:focused`, when the node is selected (e.g., selecting the TextField)
+- `:focused`, when the node is selected (e.g., selecting the `TextField`)

 ## Image and shadows

-Since an ImageView is a [node](https://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html#node), we can play around with the size, opacity, rotation, and more.
+Since an `ImageView` is a [node](https://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html#node), we can play around with the size, opacity, rotation, and more.
 This also means that the following properties can also be used for other kind of nodes.

 ```css {heading="**css/dialog-box.css**" start-from=14}